Enforcer (comics): Charles L. Delazny, Jr.

-While "Carson Collier" is serving time in California State Prison, he receives a private visit from newspaper tycoon Rupert M. Dockery.
-Dockery contrives to leave behind a cane with a hidden blade, allowing the Enforcer and four other inmates to overpower the guards and make their escape.
+While Enforcer is serving time in California State Prison, he receives a private visit from newspaper tycoon Rupert Dockery, who gives him a cane with a hidden blade.
+This allows Enforcer and four other inmates to overpower the guards and escape.
 Enforcer then plans revenge against Spider-Woman.
-He steals the only bronze representation of Anasi the Spider from the Los Angeles Museum of Anthropology and Folk Art in order to lure Spider-Woman to him, then defeats and captures her.
-When her criminologist partner Scotty McDowall tries to rescue her, the Enforcer shoots him with a psycho-chemical incendiary dart.
+He steals a bronze representation of Anansi from the Los Angeles Museum of Anthropology and Folk Art in order to lure Spider-Woman to him, then defeats and captures her.
+When her criminologist partner Scotty McDowell tries to rescue her, the Enforcer shoots him with a psycho-chemical incendiary dart that will soon incinerate him.